Arty (queen)

-Arty was a daughter of King Piye and was the wife of Shebitku.
+Arty was a daughter of King Piye, the founder of the 25th dynasty, and was the wife of Shebitku.
 She is known from Cairo Statue 49157 from Karnak.
 Her name is mentioned on the base of a statue of Haremakhet.

 She was buried in the necropolis at El-Kurru, in tomb Ku.6.
+The primary burial site for the early kings of the 25th Dynasty and their queens.